SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 - **Actions** that define its behavior and modify its state, by means of functions

-Being a template, classes can instantiated in the form of **objects**.
+Being a template, classes can be instantiated in the form of **objects**.

-What makes them different from Java classes, is that JavaScript classes are much more dependent on the proper use of the `this` keyword.
+What makes them different from Java classes is that JavaScript classes are much more dependent on the proper use of the `this` keyword.

-Scoping and `this` binding have a very different behavior in JavaScript, compared to Java.
+Scoping and `this` binding have very different behavior in JavaScript, compared to Java.

 [/slide]

 [slide hideTitle]
 # Defining a Class​

-In **JavaScript**, there are two ways to **define** a class - class **declarations** and class **expressions**.
+In **JavaScript**, there are two ways to **define** a class - class **declaration** and class **expression**.

 ## Class Declaration